 However, it's been displaced by the Fusion-based Lincoln MKZ Hybrid, which gets 45 mpg combined--plus 45 mpg in city and highway driving, too.

 Another new entrant to the market for 2013 is the Acura ILX Hybrid.
 Based on the Civic Hybrid, the sportier and more luxury-orientated ILX achieves combined mileage of 38 mpg and as much as 39 mpg in city driving.

 For greater performance and still-impressive gas mileage, the 2013 Lexus GS 450h would be our next choice.
 It makes 34 mpg on the highway, with 29 in the city.
 It also looks great, has a fantastic interior and performs well--this could be a real "have your cake and eat it" car.
 We drove one in June, and came away impressed.

 2013 Lexus GS 450h First Drive.
 [Photos: Antony Ingram]Enlarge Photo

 BMW is fielding a selection of luxury hybrids this year, including the 2013 ActiveHybrid 3 and ActiveHybrid 5.
-Both major on power over efficiency, so really they're aimed at improving the gas mileage of the range-topping vehicles, rather than going for outright economy honors.
+Both major on power over efficiency (the 3 gets only 28 mpg combined), so really they're aimed at improving the gas mileage of the range-topping vehicles, rather than going for outright economy honors.
 The same could be said of the 2013 BMW ActiveHybrid 7L, with its 25 mpg combined.

 Still, it's better than the biggest of luxury sedans.
 The 2013 Lexus LS 600h gets only 20 mpg combined, just pipped by the 2013 Mercedes-Benz S400 Hybrid at 21 combined.